Characterizations of smooth projective horospherical varieties of Picard number one: Varieties of minimal rational tangents

 \begin{proposition}[Proposition II.3.7 of \cite{Kol}] Let $M$ be a uniruled projective manifold and $\mathcal K$ be a minimal rational component on $M$.
 Let $Z \subset M$ be a subvariety of codimension $\geq 2$.
 Then a general $C \in \mathcal K$ does not intersect $Z$. \end{proposition}

 \begin{proposition} [Proposition 13 of \cite{HM98}, Proposition 1.2.2 of \cite{HM99}] Let $M$ be a uniruled projective manifold of Picard number one and $\mathcal K$ be a minimal rational component on $M$.
-Assume that the variety $\mathcal C_x$ of minimal rational tangents at a general point $x \in M$ is linearly degenerate.
+Assume that the variety $\mathcal C_x$ of minimal rational tangents at a general point $x \in M$ is linearly degenerate, that is, the affine cone $\widehat{\mathcal C}_x$ does not span the whole tangent space $T_xM$.
 Let $D$ be a proper meromorphic distribution on $M$ which contains the linear span of $\widehat{\mathcal C}_x$ at a general point.
 Then $D$ cannot be integrable. \end{proposition}